The path to bakery entrepreneurship doesn’t have to start with an expensive commercial lease and a 40-quart industrial mixer.

 Even with a culinary education that includes coursework in accounting and finance, you should consult a tax expert with experience in cottage food law in your area to help you navigate complicated tax codes.

-In Texas, for example, ready-to-eat foods are taxable, but bakery items are not — when sold without plates or eating utensils.
-Tax laws are full of odd exceptions like these, so the help of a pro will prevent you from overpaying or underpaying the government.
+In some states, ready-to-eat foods are taxable, but bakery items are not—when sold without plates or eating utensils.
+Tax laws are full of odd exceptions like these, so the help of a pro can prevent you from overpaying or underpaying the government.

 One of the benefits of a small business is its flexibility.
 Operating a cottage industry bakery allows you to easily change your food offerings and business model (within the limits of the law) to make it work.